Tuesday, July 28, 2015

 I have recently renewed my search for the Kerrott/Carrott family.
 For years I have known that my great-great-great grandmother Rosa Kerrott was born in County Down, daughter of John and Catherine Fagan Kerrott.
 Rosa was born on the 14th of October in 1814 and married Patrick Smyth on the 14th of April in 1833.
 They left for the United States the day after their wedding.
 This information came from a Kickapoo Illinois Directory.
 In 2002, I requested a search for the Kerrott name from the Ulster Historical Foundation in Ireland.
 They reported that there were no records in County Down with the Kerrott surname name.

 I renewed my search after remembering that Peg, my second cousin once removed whom I met in 1994 after I began working on my genealogy, told me that one of her cousins had named a daughter Kerrott (Kerry) after a teacher.
 Peg didn’t know if there was any relation to Rosa Kerrott, however.
 Peg and all of her family were from Little Rock, Arkansas.
-So I began looking at old census records for Arkansas, specifically Little Rock, and found from 1870 on that John Kerrott and his family lived in Little Rock.
+So, I began looking at old census records for Arkansas, specifically Little Rock and found from 1870 that John Kerrott and his family lived in Little Rock.
 His wife, Frances, was a teacher.
-Thus began my search of the Kerrott name in the United States.
-What I learned was the John Kerrott (living in Little Rock) was the son of William Kerrott.
+Thus began my search for the Kerrott name in the United States.
+What I learned was that John Kerrott (living in Little Rock) was the son of William Kerrott.

 At this point, I have identified a couple of siblings of Rosa Kerrott who came to the United States.
 William Kerrott initially went to Canada, but moved to Minnesota by about 1857, along with his family.
 By 1877 William’s nephews from his brother Edward M. Kerrott had moved to Minnesota from Canada.
 Edward had remained in Canada.